Lissone/space-traveling/README.md

 ## Description

 Blog for news and tips for developers.
 Developed as a challenge to establish knowledge with CMS integration, and NextJs fundamentals.
+With prismic post preview in application and comments to git.

 ## Requirements